ashbyb/Twitch.TV.Stream.Assistant/README.md

 >(All are WIP)

   * IRC Bot
-    * View and talk in chat
+    * View and talk in chat from the program
     * Track who is online (filter by mod, op, voice, subscriber)
     * Moderate chat (links, bans, spam, caps)
     * Numerous triggers (!command <arguments>)